 Firstly, a brief family history.
 (You can find more detail on Page 7)

 Born in West Hallam on November 3rd, 1846, Thomas Ebbern was, in later life, a butcher, trading in Bath Street until he retired to a farm in Cossall in 1899.

 On March 3rd, 1872 he had married Mary Birch at Ilkeston Parish Church, and the couple had at least nine children, the youngest being Annie, born on May 4th, 1892.

 In 1915 Annie, then aged 22, married coal miner Arthur Edwin Paling, aged 29 … they had three surviving children, including twins Elsie and May, born on August 24th, 1916.
 Neither twin married, and lived part of their later life at Green Lane, Ilkeston.
 Elsie died in 1996 and May in the following year.
 It was then that these family photos were passed to Pam by a family friend, Pam Bemrose.

-At the very top left on the reverse of the photo is written “A Paling (Dad)”/A.H.
+As you will see the photo was taken by A.H.
 Taylor, Ltd. 262, Upper Parliament Street Liverpool, with a Branch at “Newcastle Chambers, Angel Row, Market Place, Nottingham”

 In the early 1900’s the photographer A.H.
 Taylor had its main office at 262 Upper Parliament Street, Liverpool (its General Manager being F. Barnes).
 At one time it had a separate branch at 53 St. James Place in Liverpool, and other branches at Barrow-in-Furness, Southport, Manchester, Sheffield, Newcastle, Warrington, South Shields.
 Leicester, Hull, Huddersfield, Oldham, Blackburn, Bolton, Burnley, Bristol … and at Newcastle Chambers, Angel Row, Market Place, Nottingham.